About the Board of County Commissioners

-District I Commissioner – David A. Weaver was sworn in as Douglas County Commissioner, District I, on July 21, 2014, filling the vacancy created by the departure of Commissioner Jack Hilbert who resigned his position in July, six months before the completion of his second term.
+District I Commissioner – David A. Weaver is the 2015 Vice Chair of the Board of County Commissioners.
+He was sworn in as Douglas County Commissioner, District I, on July 21, 2014, filling the vacancy created by the departure of Commissioner Jack Hilbert who resigned his position in July, six months before the completion of his second term.

-District II Commissioner – Roger Partridge was elected Douglas County Commissioner in November 2012 and is the 2014 Chair of the Board of the Douglas County Commissioners.
-Mr. Partridge’s top priorities as County Commissioner will include working toward an executable and economical renewable water supply, finding solutions for traffic and transportation challenges in many areas of the county, further support for and the advancement of economic and job growth opportunities, and protecting the balance and quality of life in Douglas County.
+District II Commissioner – Roger was elected Douglas County Commissioner in November 2012.
+Partridge’s top priorities as County Commissioner include working toward a viable and renewable water supply, finding solutions for traffic and transportation challenges in many areas of the county, added support for and the advancement of economic and job growth opportunities, and protecting the balance and quality of life in Douglas County.

-District III Commissioner – Ms. Repella was elected to her first term as a Douglas County Commissioner in November of 2008 and re-elected in 2012 for her second four-year term.
+District III Commissioner – Jill Repella is the 2015 Chair of the Douglas County Board of County Commissioners.
+Jill was elected to her first term as a Douglas County Commissioner in November of 2008 and re-elected in 2012 for her second four-year term.

 Colorado State Statutes designate counties to function as an administrative arm of State government and to serve as the legislative, policy-making, and administrative body governing unincorporated areas of the County.